 But here is the important part: if your financial situation has genuinely changed, you have rights too.
 Lost your job?
 Significant reduction in work hours?
 Injured and unable to work?
 California law allows you to file for a modification order to adjust your payment.

 The key is filing immediately when the change happens.
 Do not wait.
-The reduction will not go back to before you filed, and arrears pile up fast.
+The reduction will not go back to before you filed, and unpaid arrears pile up fast.
 File the modification request the moment your circumstances change.

-Your Step-by-Step Guide to Protecting Yourself (and Your Child) Right Now.
+Your Step-by-Step Guide to Protecting Yourself (and Your Child) Right Now

 Whether you are filing for support or responding to a support case, these steps protect your position: